Introduction to Application Server

 - SAP Netweaver AS

 Application servers can be of 3 categories:

-- Active Application Server – This server is used to provide support and a rich environment for business logic that is involved on the server side which is expressed in the form of rules, components, and objects.
-These types of servers are also called a stateful server.
+- Active Application Server – This server is used to provide support and a rich environment for business logic that is involved on the server-side, which is expressed in the form of rules, components, and objects.
+These types of servers are also called stateful server.